apache/pulsar/site2/docs/io-cdc-debezium.md

 ### Configuration

-You can use one of the following methods to create a configuration file.
+You can use one of the following methods to create a configuration file. *decoderbufs* is the default logical decoding output plug-in in Pulsar Debezium connector, you can change the the logical decoding by parameter *plugin.name* ,more about *plugin.name* information click [here](https://debezium.io/documentation/reference/1.6/connectors/postgresql.html)

 * JSON